int128/kubelogin/docs/setup.md

 You can log in with a user of Keycloak.
 Make sure you have an administrator role of the Keycloak realm.

-Open the Keycloak and create an OIDC client as follows:
+Open Keycloak and create an OIDC client as follows:

 - Client ID: `YOUR_CLIENT_ID`
 - Valid Redirect URLs: